Mkleemjr/100-days-of-code/log.md

 ### Day 9: January 23, 2020

 **Today's Progress**: Had a review day on [Codecademy's](https://www.codecademy.com/) Learn Python 3: Part 6, Strings.
 No sense in rushing through.
 I have to get this foundation down.
 Also, finished Part 7: Modules, the Pipenv part.
 Coded along in the z shell.
 Now I understand virtual environment and case uses when you need to have different libraries and packages for different projects without messing with your basic system, but have unique virtual ones.
-Getting better witht the shell and commands.
+Getting better with the shell and commands.

 **Thoughts:** The more I work the foundational things such as these strings in Python, the better I feel with them.
 Feel enriched after working with virtual environments in Python's pipenv.